-Over time any computer, regardless of how new or old it is will begin to decrease in its performance.
+Over time any computer regardless of how new or old it is will begin to decrease in its performance.
 Many factors contribute to this degradation including how much software you have installed, how much disk space is being used, and the types of programs running.
-There are also factors such as potential virus or spyware infection which can decrease performance considerably.
+There are also factors such as a potential virus or spyware infection which can decrease performance considerably.

 Specific Program Performance

 If you are finding there are specific programs you use which have shown considerable performance changes, whilst others have remained unaffected, you need to look at the program specifics.
 A good example of this is email and the use of a locally installed email client.
 Microsoft Outlook is a popular choice but is also a program which should be maintained to ensure that your email files do not begin zapping performance from your overall computer’s performance.

 Microsoft Outlook works on the basis of storing all your email, contacts, calendar, tasks, and other associated information in a file called a .PST file.
 The PST file is often referred to as your Outlook Data File.
 If this file begins to grow considerably in size it can affect the performance of Microsoft Outlook when accessing any aspect of your email.

 If you find other programs are causing you an issue, you can google for specific information on how to increase the performance of the particular program you are working with.

 Below are a few tips to clean up your Outlook Data File: